KmeCnin/kmecnin.github.io/_posts/how-to/2018-11-15-phpstorm-custom-plugin.markdown

 ### Test your plugin using PhpStorm
 Default behavior of Gradle when you do `Gradle > Tasks > intellij > runIde` in order to test your plugin, is to launch another instance of IntelliJ.

-In order to launch PhpStorm instead, you have to add this task in your `build.gradle`:
+In order to launch PhpStorm instead, you have to add this line under `build.gradle`, `intellij { ... }`:
 ```
-task runPhpStorm(type: org.jetbrains.intellij.tasks.RunIdeTask) {
-    ideaDirectory '/absolute/path/to/your/PhpStorm/installation'
+localPath '/absolute/path/to/your/PhpStorm/installation'
-}
 ```
-Then you are able to test your plugin with PhpStorm using `Gradle > Tasks > intellij > runPhpStorm`.
+Then you are able to test your plugin with PhpStorm using `Gradle > Tasks > intellij > runIde`.